-- You can also restore to a new virtual machine (VM), or overwrite the existing VM.
+- You can also restore to a new virtual machine (VM) or overwrite the existing VM.

-- Click Recovery and select Files/Folders.
+- Click "Recovery" and select "Files/Folders."

-- Click Recover to restore the file to the original machine or Download to download a file via your browser.
+- Click "Recover" to restore the file to the original machine or "Download" to download a file via your browser.

-Running the Machine as a VM
+Running the machine as a VM

-If you have a virtual environment running VMware vSphere or Microsoft Hyper-V, you can use Acronis Instant Restore to run a copy of your backup as a virtual machine directly from the backup storage without any data movement!
+Suppose you have a virtual environment running VMware vSphere or Microsoft Hyper-V. In that case, you can use Acronis Instant Restore to run a copy of your backup as a virtual machine directly from the backup storage without any data movement!
 This process is extremely fast — your system can start in 15 seconds or less.
-Simply click Run as VM in the recovery view, provide options, and click Run Now.
+To do so, click "Run as VM" in the recovery view, provide options, and click "Run Now."

 You can run backups of your physical systems and virtual machines that are running Windows or Linux.